top of page

 In 1436, GDL Sigismund Kestutaitis granted a privilege over Alanta, in Utena County, to Ona, from a Samogitian princely/ducal family, wife of Krystyn Ostik.
 The Ostiks were among the largest landowners in the Grand Duchy of Lithuania.

-In 1586 (after Bathory was dead), Jan Ostik attempted to recover those of his father's estates that had not been returned to him, but was unsuccessful [xii].
-He married Zofia Jundziłł (h. Łabędź)) in 1594, who remarried after his death in 1609 [xiii].
+In 1586 (after Bathory was dead), Jan Ostik attempted to recover those of his father's estates that had not been returned to him, but was unsuccessful [xiii].
+He married Zofia Jundziłł (h. Łabędź)) in 1594, who remarried after his death in 1609 [xiv].
 This branch of the Ostik family were helped by their relatives and supporters and assumed the name Kostrowicki (h.
 Wąż).

 Stefan (Lew-Ostik) Kostrowicki was Treasurer of Rzezyce, heir to Nowosiołki etc. (Novoselki, comprised of Vialikija Navasiolki (Large Novoselki) (where from the 1830's stood the classical style palace/manor house in a park) and Malyja Navasiolki (Little Novoselki, or Old Novoselki), where for centuries stood a wooden traditional manor house (dvor), was the home of the Lew-Ostik Kostrowicki family from the 17th Century), and to Stankow and Starzynki.
 Stefan's grandson Ignacy was Adjutant of The Royal Manor (Adjutant Dwor Krolewski) and a General of Artillery.
 Samuel (Lew-Ostik) Kostrowicki, was a Captain of Artillery, Captain of the Honour Guard of Emperor Napoleon I, President of the Land Courts of Minsk and heir to Novoselki, Jaroszowka near Kojdanow in the District of Minsk and Jucki Uroczyska, Lisie Nory, Dubowka and Prymohilje, site of the family graves.